lclh813/Parser/README.md

 It is possible that GitHub fails to display Jupyter Notebooks.
 Should such circumstances arise, please refer to ***Part 4.
 Steps*** listed below for code samples.

 ## Part 1.
 Objective
+To extract historical prices of each commodity listed on the website http://www.stockq.org/ and integrate the price data of each commodity by plotting a grid of line charts containing multiple data objects.

 ## Part 2.
 Data
 <br>